-25% admit that they often use passwords that are less secure than they’d like, because simpler passwords are easier to remember than more complex ones.”
-(Pew Research, Americans and Cybersecurity)
+– 25% admit that they often use passwords that are less secure than they’d like because simpler passwords are easier to remember than more complex ones

-Are you guilty of any of these password bad habits?
-There’s no shame in it—as you can see, you’re not alone.
+Are you guilty of any of these bad password habits?
+As you can see, you’re not alone.

-But there’s always room for improvement, and now’s the time to start.
-Here are 4 tips for creating the strongest possible online banking password to keep your account safe.
+However, all habits can be changed.
+Here are some tips for creating the strongest possible online banking password to keep your accounts safe.

 Interested in learning more about online banking best practices?
 Read our guide:

-Gone are the days when you could get away with “password” as your password (which some people still use—yikes).
-Most sites require you to use all of those elements above, and even if they don’t, you really should do so on your own.
+There was never a time when “password” was a great password.
+Most sites require you to use all the elements listed above, and even if they don’t, you should do so on your own.

-Well, you should write down the password somewhere if you think you’ll forget it (we’ll get to that in a bit), but LearnVest has a clever way for creating complex passwords that are easy to remember.
+Well, you should write down the password somewhere if you think you’ll forget it (we’ll get to that in a bit), but there is a clever way of creating complex passwords that are easy to remember.

-To make it even more complex and secure, let’s mix in lowercase and uppercase, and switch out some letters for symbols and numbers:
+To make it even more complex and secure, let’s mix in lowercase and uppercase letters and switch out some letters for symbols and numbers:

 And voila!
 We have a really strong password that will be easier to remember than a random jumble of letters, even though that’s what it looks like.

-If you use personal details such as your child’s name or your sports team, that makes it easier for someone who knows you (or can view your Facebook account!) to guess your password.
+Using personal details such as your child’s name or your favorite sports team makes it easier for someone who knows you (or can view your Facebook account!) to guess your password.

 Along those same lines, you shouldn’t use common words for your password because it’s easy for hackers to crack.

-But in reality, they have the tools to shorten the process down to a matter of days, if not minutes.
-It’s kind of a fascinating process—it’s what’s known as a dictionary attack.
+But in reality, they have the tools to shorten the process to a matter of days, if not minutes.
+It’s what’s known as a dictionary attack.

 In a dictionary attack, hackers use programs that speed through a list of common words (like a dictionary) to try to break into your account.
 The programs take massive amounts of words and throw them at your password until the right combination clicks into place.

-So if your password is “buckeyes” or something similar, you might want to think about changing it.
+So if your password is “buckeyes” or something similar, we strongly suggest changing it — as soon as possible.

-It may be tempting to use the same one for a group of online accounts so you don’t have to remember each and every one, but it’s much more secure to have different passwords for different accounts.
+Using the same password for a group of online accounts may be tempting so you don’t have to remember several passwords, but having different passwords for every account is much more secure.

 Even if you create a super strong password for your online banking account, using it for other accounts weakens its effectiveness.

 You have a few options.
-It may sound old-fashioned, but there’s nothing wrong with writing your passwords down on a piece of paper, so long as that paper is kept in a safe place.
+It may sound old-fashioned, but there’s nothing wrong with writing your passwords down on a piece of paper that’s kept in a safe place.
 There’s some debate about this online, but typically for home users, it’s the easiest and most effective way to keep track.

-The argument against it is that if your house is broken into, the thief might find your password list, or someone in your own household may hack your accounts.
-But, in that scenario, you have bigger problems to worry about.
+The argument against this is that if your house is broken into, the thief might find your password list, or someone in your own household may hack your accounts.
+But, in that scenario, you have more significant problems.

 Another option is to use an online password manager to store all your passwords.
-That way, when you go to your online banking account or another password-protected site, the password manager can fill it in for you.
+That way, the password manager can fill it in when you go to your online banking account or another password-protected site.

-However, if it’s a shared computer or a laptop that you take everywhere with you (and therefore might one day forget at the coffee shop), you might want to rethink this.
+However, if you’re using a shared computer or a laptop that you take everywhere (and therefore might one day forget at the coffee shop), you might want to rethink this.

-Additionally, when you’re using a public computer, a good safety practice is to say “no” when a browser asks you if you’d like to save your password.
-That way, the next user won’t be tempted.
+Additionally, when using a public computer, a good safety practice is to say “no” when a browser asks you if you’d like to save your password.
+Also, always log out of any accounts you access from public computers.

 More Online and Mobile Banking Tips for You

-We’ve gathered some of our best online and mobile banking tips in one comprehensive guide.
-If you’d like to learn more about online banking best practices, how to keep your account secure and more, check out How to Get the Most Out of Online and Mobile Banking.
+We’ve gathered some of our best online and mobile banking tips into one comprehensive guide.
+If you’d like to learn more about online banking best practices, keeping your account secure, and more, check out How to Get the Most Out of Online and Mobile Banking.

-Also, while you keep your account secure with a strong password, you can rest easy that your bank is taking security measures on their end to protect your information.
-At Mercer Savings Bank, we use the latest technology to encrypt your data and have security measures in place to make sure your account is locked up tight.
+Also, while keeping your account secure with a strong password, you can rest easy knowing that your bank is taking security measures to protect your information.
+At Mercer Savings Bank, we use the latest technology to encrypt your data and have security measures to ensure your account is locked up tight.